Multimodal Chain-of-Thought Reasoning in Language Models: Background

 \subsection{CoT Reasoning with LLMs}

 Recently, CoT has been widely used to elicit the multi-step reasoning abilities of LLMs \citep{cot_wei}.
 Concretely, CoT techniques encourage the LLM to generate intermediate reasoning chains for solving a problem.
 Studies have shown that LLMs can perform CoT reasoning with two major paradigms of techniques: Zero-Shot-CoT \citep{kojima2022large} and Few-Shot-CoT \citep{cot_wei,zhang2022automatic}.
-For Zero-Shot-CoT, \citet{kojima2022large} showed that LLMs are decent zero-shot reasoners by adding a prompt like ``Let’s think step by step" after the test question to invoke CoT reasoning.
+For Zero-Shot-CoT, \citet{kojima2022large} showed that LLMs are decent zero-shot reasoners by adding a prompt like ``Let’s think step by step'' after the test question to invoke CoT reasoning.
 For Few-Shot-CoT, a few step-by-step reasoning demonstrations are used as conditions for inference.
 Each demonstration has a question and a reasoning chain that leads to the final answer.
 The demonstrations are commonly obtained by hand-crafting or automatic generation.
-The corresponding techniques are thus referred to as Manual-CoT \citep{cot_wei} and Auto-CoT \citep{zhang2022automatic}.
+These two techniques, hand-crafting and automatic generation are thus referred to as Manual-CoT \citep{cot_wei} and Auto-CoT \citep{zhang2022automatic}.

 With effective demonstrations, Few-Shot-CoT often achieves stronger performance than Zero-Shot-CoT and has attracted more research interest.
 Therefore, most recent studies focused on how to improve Few-Shot-CoT.
 Those studies are categorized into two major research lines: (i) optimizing the demonstrations; (ii) optimizing the reasoning chains.
 Table \ref{tab:cot_methods} compares typical CoT techniques.